How do I find data in the MEDITECH Data Repository?

 Finding data in SQL Server using DR system tables

 Now that we understand the basics of MEDITECH data storage structures, let's look at how we can use that knowledge, along with some basic TSQL queries to the DR system tables to find tables and columns you want to use for a report.
+(Download an updated version of the query below from the DR Network.)

 The queries below can be used to find MEDITECH data in the DR by searching for SQL tables and columns by name; searching by the source NPR DPM, segment or element; or searching by M-AT object, record or field.